lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 == Screenshots ==

-1. An easy to install plugin for all of you social sharing, related content, ad monetization, and Google Analytics needs.
+1. The best plugin for all of your social sharing, related content, ad monetization, and Google Analytics needs.
 We have share buttons for Facebook, Twitter, Instagram, Pinterest, LinkedIn, Google+, and many more within a single social dashboard.
 We also offer monetization tools for affiliate links, outstream video ads, native ads, and related posts.
-2. Easily add related content and related post sections to your site to drive increased page views and time on site.
-3. Add and customize your share buttons to maximize you social sharing on Facebook, Twitter, Instagram, Pinterest, LinkedIn, Google+, and many more.
+2. Gets results fast with our secure, scalable and high-performance platform.
+We invest heavily in our infrastructure.
+Some of the biggest brands in the world use Shareaholic and you can too.
+3. Improve Site Engagement by Surfacing Related Content
+4. Boost Your Viral Traffic & Audience with Social Share Buttons
-4. Because most everyone in our demographic uses ad-blocker, Related Content is a great way to suggest other products they may like because it’s relevant to the post they are reading.
+5. Because most everyone in our demographic uses ad-blocker, Related Content is a great way to suggest other products they may like because it’s relevant to the post they are reading.
-5. I love that Related Content is already included in the Shareaholic WordPress plugin because it keeps my blog uncluttered and my page load time to a minimum.
+6. I love that Related Content is already included in the Shareaholic WordPress plugin because it keeps my blog uncluttered and my page load time to a minimum.
-6. Since installing Related Content, I’ve loved seeing more traffic on my older posts.
+7. Since installing Related Content, I’ve loved seeing more traffic on my older posts.
-7. Because I produce a ton of content every day, I rely on Related Content to pull posts for my readers that they wouldn’t find on their own.
+8. Because I produce a ton of content every day, I rely on Related Content to pull posts for my readers that they wouldn’t find on their own.

 == Installation ==